 Booking a business trip is not the same as browsing the internet for the best deals on a family vacation.
 The online booking platform (OBT) that you use for securing your transportation and hotel depends on your company’s internal travel policy.

-Some companies require their employees to book through a specific brand of travel management software.
+Some companies require their employees to book through a specific brand of travel management software or using a travel management company.
 A key motivator for companies to use travel management software is that it makes it easier to ensure that employees comply with corporate travel policies.
 These policies include which airfare class employees are allowed to book, which hotel star class they can stay in, and the class of rental car they can use.

 For others, booking your business trip may be a similar experience to booking a trip outside of work, as some companies tolerate open market bookings.